bwolmarans/kitty/README.md

 ![image](https://user-images.githubusercontent.com/4404271/151896211-dd07c587-180a-4fda-a429-387d3ea08aad.png)

-So I switched between namespace, and sort of got it to work as shown below in Step 4.
+So I switched between namespace, and, as of VERY RECENTLY managed to meet the requirements, in a fashion, as shown below in Step 4.

 I also tried [Gatekeeper](https://github.com/open-policy-agent/gatekeeper) for [OPA](https://github.com/open-policy-agent/opa) but I couldn't find any good examples of using Gatekeeper for verification of signed images.
 What's worse is installing Gatekeeper failed because I had previously intalled Kyverno, and Gatekeeper actually uses Kyverno under the hood.
 Simply un-installing Kyverno manually or via the Helm charts didn't work.
 But after I posted some questions on the OPA Slack channel with my logs, the community came to my rescue and helped my manually install the mutating webooks that my original Kyverno install left behind!
 After that I was able to get Gatekeepr installed, but by now it was 8PM on Sunday night and I was out of time.